-Fog Lights
+Fog Lights - If Equipped

-The front FOG LIGHT switch is on the HEAD-LIGHT switch below the dimmer control.
-To activate the front fog lights, turn ON the parking lights or the low beam headlights and press the FOG LIGHT switch.

-An indicator light in the instrument cluster illuminates when the fog lights are turned ON.
+The front fog light switch is built into the headlight switch.
+To activate the front fog lights, turn on the parking lights or the low beam headlights and press the headlight switch.
+To turn off the front fog lights, either press the headlight switch a second time or turn off the headlight switch.
+An indicator light in the instrument cluster illuminates when the fog lights are turned on.